 In agricultural field experiments, the interest of the researcher is to study the effects of various treatments on the crops, and making comparisons between them.
 Examination of new varieties of crops and improved technology adopted in agricultural experiments is also carried out by the researcher.
 Therefore, the researcher has to estimate the treatment effects with maximum precision and accuracy for the efficient planning of field experiments.
 For this purpose he has to take into consideration the area under cultivation, the variety of crop, methods adopted and causes of variations.
 Principles of experimental designs like randomization, replication and local control can help in improving the efficiency of experimental techniques.
-Beside these, the size and shape of plots and their arrangement in blocks, significantly affect the efficiency of the uniformity trials on the crop in a given area.
+Beside these, the size and shape of plots and their arrangement in blocks, significantly affect the efficiency of the experiment and precision of treatment comparisons.
+This can be studied by conducting the uniformity trials on the crop in a given area.